cstrawberry/predictive-universe/docs/paper/glossary.md

 *   **$\Sigma$ (Sigma - Perspective Space):** (Definition 25, Theorem 25, Appendix M) Mathematical space of all possible interaction contexts/measurement bases for an MPU.
 Identified with the complex homogeneous space $\Sigma \cong U(d_0)/U(1)^{d_0}$.
 Equipped with a metric $d_\Sigma$ (Eq.
 42).

 *   **POP (Prediction Optimization Problem):** (Axiom 1) The fundamental adaptive imperative for systems to optimize the predictive quality ($Q$) of their internal models concerning relevant aspects of their environment, under resource constraints.

+*   **Principle of Physical Instantiation (PPI):** (Appendix P) Any abstract computational/logical requirement realized by a finite physical system incurs irreducible thermodynamic costs and hence is subject to optimization (PCE).
+Physical laws reflect resource-efficient embodiments of these instantiated logical structures.

 *   **Postulate 1 (Minimal Awareness):** (Section 7.1.2) Interpretive postulate linking the operational $C_{op}$ cycle of an MPU to the most basic form of awareness.